Get the Best Cargo Insurance Rates

 Typical Coverages Under Cargo Insurance Policy

-What if, because of a bad road, you end up spilling your cargo of paint cans all over the highway and the clean up bill amounts to $18,000?
-If you have bought the first, slightly cheaper, insurance policy then you will have to pay up $8,000 from your pocket for the bill.
-The second insurance policy, however, will cover you entirely without you having to spend a penny.
+What if, because of a bad road, you end up spilling your cargo of paint cans all over the highway and the clean-up bill amounts to $18,000?
+If you bought the first, slightly cheaper insurance policy, you would have to pay up to $8,000 from your pocket for the bill.
+The second insurance policy, however, will cover you entirely without spending a penny.

-- Debris Removal: It covers costs of removing materials like paints or other cargo that may have dropped onto the roads or water bodies.
+- Debris Removal: It covers the costs of removing materials like paints or other cargo that may have dropped onto the roads or water bodies.